Tutorial: Train a classification model with no-code AutoML in the Azure Machine Learning studio

 Select y as the target column, what you want to predict.
 This column indicates whether the client subscribed to a term deposit or not.

-Populate the Virtual Machine form to set up your compute.
+Populate the Select virtual machine form to set up your compute.

-Field Description Value for tutorial Virtual machine priority Select what priority your experiment should have Dedicated Virtual machine type Select the virtual machine type for your compute.
+Field Description Value for tutorial Location Your region that you'd like to run the machine from West US 2 Virtual machine tier Select what priority your experiment should have Dedicated Virtual machine type Select the virtual machine type for your compute.
 CPU (Central Processing Unit) Virtual machine size Select the virtual machine size for your compute.
 A list of recommended sizes is provided based on your data and experiment type.
 Standard_DS12_V2

 Select Next to populate the Configure settings form.

 Field Description Value for tutorial Compute name A unique name that identifies your compute context. automl-compute Min / Max nodes To profile data, you must specify 1 or more nodes.
 Min nodes: 1

 Idle seconds before scale down Idle time before the cluster is automatically scaled down to the minimum node count.
 120 (default) Advanced settings Settings to configure and authorize a virtual network for your experiment.
 None

 Select Create to create your compute target.

 After creation, select your new compute target from the drop-down list.